 How do you form your first impression of a candidate?
 By reading their well-written cover letter and impressive CV.
 Similarly, you need to make a great first impression on potential candidates if you want to attract the best software engineering talent in the world.
 So, how do you make that great first impression on potential candidates?
 The way potential candidates will form a good first impression of you is by reading your well-written impressive job post and clear job description.
-Writing a good job post will give you a competitive edge over other businesses looking at sourcing top talent around the world.

 In 2016 alone, there were 4.4 million software engineers in the US alone.
 What this means is that your job post is in fierce competition with hundreds of other companies ones seeking excellent software engineering talent.
 On top of that, the average applicant gives your post just 49 seconds to form an impression.
 So, you only have 49 seconds to write a job post that conveys that positive first impression.